 We have 21 corporate safety policies in place to address occupational safety and health issues.
-These policies apply to all Xcel Energy bargaining and non-bargaining unit employees, as well as contractors, as applicable.
+These policies apply to both bargaining and non-bargaining unit employees of Xcel Energy, as well as contractors of Xcel Energy as applicable.
 Our policies cover a wide range of topics—from working in confined and enclosed spaces to preparing for and responding to emergency situations.

 As part of our corporate values, and to protect our employees and the public, working safely is the first consideration while planning or performing work.
 It is the role of Xcel Energy management to foster, develop, implement and provide training and communication about safety programs that will help reduce occupational injuries and illnesses at work.
 We expect employees to report unsafe acts, behaviors or conditions to management in a timely manner so that we may address these safety concerns.
 Any retaliation against an employee who, in good faith, reports a safety violation or suspected violation is strictly prohibited.

-The Corporate Safety, Field and Energy Supply Safety and Training, and Contractor Safety departments—all under the leadership of the vice president of Safety and Workforce Relations—are responsible for overseeing implementation of regulatory compliance, providing technical consultation to business areas, tracking and communicating the company's safety performance, and fostering our safety philosophy and core value.
+The Corporate Safety, Field Safety and Training, and Contractor Safety departments – all under the leadership of the vice president of safety and workforce relations – are responsible for overseeing implementation of regulatory compliance, providing technical consultation to business areas, tracking and communicating the company's safety performance, and fostering our safety philosophy and core value.